 The PATH Study objectives are to:

 The PATH Study will select and collect information from a nationally representative U.S. household sample of about 46,000 users and non-users of tobacco products, ages 12 years and older.

 The study design features include:

 The PATH Study will assess tobacco-use variables, covariates, mediators, moderators, and indicators of tobacco exposure and associated health conditions.
 The PATH Study will enhance the evidence base available to inform FDA’s regulatory decisions and actions under the TCA.
 Specifically, the study domains include:

 Scientific experts at NIH's National Institute on Drug Abuse, in partnership with FDA's Center for Tobacco Products, are coordinating the effort through a contract with Westat , a company in Maryland that specializes in health surveys and public health research.
 Other partners include leading research institutions and universities.

 The PATH Study is a national longitudinal cohort study.
 The field test for the PATH Study took place between November 2012 and February 2013.
-Baseline data collection, which will last for 1 year, began in September 2013; the second annual data collection begins mid-October 2014 and will be followed by at least two additional annual data-collection waves.
+Baseline data collection, which will last for 15 months, began in September 2013; the second annual data collection begins mid-October 2014 and will be followed by at least one additional data-collection wave.